EnAccess/OpenPAYGO-python/README.md

 ### Decoding Tokens (Device Side)

-You can use the `decode_token()` function to generate an OpenPAYGOToken Token.
+You can use the `decode_token()` function to decode an OpenPAYGOToken Token.
 The function takes the following parameters, and they should match the configuration in the hardware of the device:

 - `token` (required): The token that was given by the user, as a string
 - `secret_key` (required): The secret key of the device as a string with 32 hexadecimal characters (e.g. `dac86b1a29ab82edc5fbbc41ec9530f6`)